E-Aghegho/Classifying-Credit-Card-Applications-in-R/README.md

-# Credit Card Fraud Detection Using KNN & SVM
+# Credit Card Fraud Detection Using KNN and SVM

 ## Overview
 This project explores the classification of credit card transactions using k-Nearest Neighbors (KNN) and Support Vector Machines (SVM).
 The dataset used is `credit_card_data-headers.txt` and cross-validation techniques were applied to optimise model performance.